MarinKabic/TennisATP-SQL-DataExploration/README.md

 # TennisATP-SQL-DataExploration
-This projects is about data exploration in **SQL Server** on the ATP tennis rankings data from 2010's.
+This projects is about data exploration in **MS SQL Server** on the ATP tennis rankings data from 2010's.

 The dataset that is analyzed is on https://github.com/JeffSackmann/tennis_atp from https://github.com/JeffSackmann